Yashashree-Joshi/machine-learning-research-roadmap/Day-05-Literature-Review/README.md

 # 📚 References & Further Reading

-The concepts discussed in this chapter are based on established academic guidance for reading, analyzing, and interpreting scientific research papers.
+The concepts discussed in this chapter are based on established academic guidance for reading, analyzing, and interpreting scientific research papers for literature review.

 1. Keshav, S. (2007). *How to Read a Paper*.
 ACM SIGCOMM Computer Communication Review, 37(3), 83–84.